sahil-gusain/learningReact/README.md

 leading : line height refer the height between each line
 # Next js
-server action in next js are asynchronous functions that run only on the server but can be invoked from server-side and client-side componenets to perform mutaions on the server
+server action in next js are asynchronous functions that run only on the server but can be invoked from server-side and client-side componenets to perform mutaions on the server you can't use async and await in the client components in next js